Extract Brewing – Step by Step

 Choose an ale kit first.
 Ales can be fermented at room temperature or by placing the fermentation bucket in a bathtub of cold water.
 Wrap a towel around it to wick the water.
 You can get the fermentation temperature down to 66-68 degrees (maybe lower if you use a fan) with this method.

-For your first extract brewing batch, use the dry yeast that comes with the kit.
+yeast that comes with the kit.
 Follow the directions for hydrating the yeast in a little warm water 20 minutes prior to pitching it in the cooled wort.
-If you plan on using liquid yeast, then you'll need to make a starter.
+If you plan on using liquid yeast, then you’ll need to make a starter.

 The lower the fermentation temperature, the cleaner your beer will be.
 This is basic temperature control but until you start brewing more and can get all the extract brewing equipment needed to brew the more advanced beers, it will work just fine for ales.